joshakeman/service-practice/notes.md

 *Bill Opinion*: I like verbosity for tests whether they succeed or fail ... some people only want a verbose output when the test fails
 *Bill Opinion*: I'm not a fan of bringing in third party libraries for tests.
 The only exception is a package from Google that does deep compares

+*Bill Opinion*: Each package should have its own type system ... you shouldn't have a common type system.